Carving out the low surface brightness universe with NoiseChisel: Acknowledgments

-This research was done using GNU Astronomy Utilities (Gnuastro, ascl.net/1801.009), and the reproducible paper template \projectversion.
-Work on Gnuastro and the reproducible paper template has been funded by the Japanese Ministry of Education, Culture, Sports, Science, and Technology (MEXT) scholarship and its Grant-in-Aid for Scientific Research (21244012, 24253003), the European Research Council (ERC) advanced grant 339659-MUSICOS, European Union’s Horizon 2020 research and innovation programme under Marie Sklodowska-Curie grant agreement No 721463 to the SUNDIAL ITN, and from the Spanish Ministry of Economy and Competitiveness (MINECO) under grant number AYA2016-76219-P.
+This research was done using GNU Astronomy Utilities (Gnuastro, ascl.net/1801.009), and in the reproducible framework of Maneage \citep[\emph{Man}aging data lin\emph{eage},][latest Maneage commit \texttt{\maneageversion}, from \maneagedate]{maneage}.
+The project was built on an {\machinearchitecture} machine with {\machinebyteorder} byte-order, see Appendix \ref{appendix:software} for the used software and their versions.
+Work on Gnuastro and Maneage has been funded by the Japanese Ministry of Education, Culture, Sports, Science, and Technology (MEXT) scholarship and its Grant-in-Aid for Scientific Research (21244012, 24253003), the Spanish Ministry of Economy and Competitiveness (MINECO) under grant number AYA2016-76219-P, and the European Union (EU) ERC advanced grant 339659 (MUSICOS) and EU MSCA-ITN grant 721463 (SUNDIAL).
+Maneage was also awarded a dedicated cascading grant (PI: M. Akhlaghi) from EU INFRASUPP grant 777388 (RDA Europe 4.0), under the RDA Europe Adoption Grants of 2019.

 This research was done using data from SDSS.
 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS Web Site is http://www.sdss.org.